June 09, 2021 10 min read

 They provide most of the strength and mobility of your lower arm, and they’re an easy muscle to show off when you’re bodybuilding.

-The brachialis are a set of muscles attached to your elbow that are found below your biceps.
-These often overlooked muscles are a massive component of the overall strength of your upper arms.
+The brachialis are a set of muscles attached to your elbow that are found below your biceps and these often overlooked muscles are a massive component of the overall strength of your upper arms.

 We think of our biceps as the muscles that are primarily providing power to our elbows, but upon closer inspection, the brachialis muscles are actually providing around 50% more power than the biceps alone would ever be capable of.